gasn331/portfolio/README.md

 # Gabriel Silva - Software Developer Portfolio

-Welcome to the portfolio of Gabriel Silva, a Software Developer passionate about creating innovative solutions.
 This portfolio website is built using the following modern web technologies:

 - **Next.js**: The React framework used for building fast and scalable web applications.
 It provides server-side rendering (SSR), static site generation (SSG), and API routes.
 - **Tailwind CSS** (Utility-First CSS Framework): A utility-first CSS framework for creating highly customizable and responsive designs.